tuxology/lttng-ubench/README.md

 Using
 -----
-Go through the script `run`.
+Go through the script `run.sh`.
 Some manual tweaking is required for now

 TODO
 ----